- Our tuition fee is £9,250 for 2017/18 and 2018/19 year of entry

 This fee also includes

-- membership for the professional bodies relevant to your course and future employment
+- membership for the professional bodies relevant to your course and future employment for the duration of your course of study

 - any UK field trips which are required as part of your course